OpenThePast/scotreg/README.md

 Plans include (if time is available - help welcome!):

-* add details of the major cities from the appendixes of the NRS file (when available, see issue).
+* add details of the major cities from the appendixes of the NRS file (when available, see issue #1).
 * geocode places to their central point location, using an open data source for the co-ordinates such as OS Opennames.
 * build lists of "nearby" parishes for each parish.
 * add GIS borders for the parishes, where possible (and allow for historical changes).